TitaniumCoder477/GetMyAttention-App/README.md

   </a>
 </p>

-> The Kotlin app component of the GetMyAttention system
+> The Kotlin Multiplatform app (client) component of the GetMyAttention system

 ## System diagram